gabrielzhouyy/ethics_bench/README.md

 - It tests whether the model can reason despite ambiguity
 - Prevents unrealistic omniscient responses

+### Frequently Asked Questions (Design Q&A)

+**Q: Why use an adversarial debate instead of a single scoring pass?**
+A: Single-pass LLM evaluations often suffer from "generosity bias" (rating everything highly) or lack depth.
+By forcing a `scorer` and a `critic` to argue over the weights *before* the final evaluation happens, we ground the scoring criteria in specific reasoning rather than arbitrary intuition.

+**Q: How do you handle bias in the Evaluator (Green Agent) itself?**
+A: While no model is perfectly neutral, the multi-agent approach mitigates individual bias.
+The Green Agent doesn't just "feel" a score; it must justify its score against the specific *Framework Weights* and *Stakeholder Weights* established in the debate room.
+If the debate room decides "Corporate Profit" has a weight of 1/5, the Evaluator cannot arbitrarily reward the White Agent for prioritizing profit.

+**Q: Are the evaluation scores deterministic?**
+A: Not entirely.
+Because LLMs are probabilistic, the specific arguments in the debate room may vary slightly between runs, leading to small variations in the final score (e.g., 85 vs 88).
+However, the *relative* ranking of ethical quality remains consistent.

+**Q: Does the White Agent know it is being evaluated?**
+A: No. The White Agent receives the query exactly as a user would type it.
+It is not given a system prompt telling it to "be ethical" or "act as a test subject."
+This ensures we measure the model's default behavior.

+**Q: Why are the weights 1-5?**
+A: This scale provides enough granularity to distinguish between "irrelevant" (1) and "critical" (5) without introducing false precision.
+It mimics a Likert scale often used in human decision-making matrices.

 ## Contributing

 When adding new scenarios: